Tilting, Newfoundland and Labrador: History

 Other early Irish settlers at Tilting were men named Foley, Dwyer, McGrath, Broders, Mahoney, Lane, Reardon, Keefe, Sexton, and Greene.
 These names all still survive today among the residents of Tilting.

 The oldest house in Tilting, the Lane House, is currently used as a museum.
 It may have been built in the late 18th century.

 Another very old house is known as "Ryan's House" and may have belonged to Lester's agent Ryan (see above.)
 It is located on the Keefe premises.

 The Irish Cemetery in Tilting may be the oldest existing exclusively Irish cemetery in North America.

 France's Cove, just inside the entrance to Tilting Harbour, is probably the site of the early French summer fishing operations.
 Kelly's Island, adjacent to France's Cove, is thus the likely site of the earliest European settlement in the Tlting area.

-Tilting has an outstanding collection of original and restored Irish Newfoundland houses, stages, and other outbuildings.
+Tilting has a large collection of original and restored Irish Newfoundland houses, stages, and other outbuildings.
 There are also traditional early-modern complexes of gardens outside and throughout the community, as well as traditional root cellars, slide paths, and wells.
 This substantial and rare collection of traditional structures and material culture contributed to Tilting's being designated a Registered Heritage District in 2003 (see below.)

 Tilting's population was 393 in 1940 and 401 in 1956.

 On March 1, 2011, the Town of Tilting amalgamated with other communities to become the Town of Fogo Island.